wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

+2.5.
+Policy Class

+   The Policy Class is an unsigned integer that provides a "hint" to the captive portal.
+When a client is specifically responding to a Captive Portal ICMP message and is launching a browser, the Policy Class is given to the portal as a reason for the visitor being redirected to the the captive portal.

         0                   1                   2                   3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1